getsentry/synapse/locator/README.md

 }
 ```

-The cursor represents a base64-encoded composite sort key comprised of the last updated timestamp and the organization ID of the row.
+The cursor represents a base64-encoded composite sort key comprised of the last updated timestamp the id of the row.
+The ID is either the org ID for organization mode, or the project key itself for project key mode.

 ```python
 cursor = {